-National school transportation industry associations issued both supporting and dissenting responses to a new National Transportation Safety Board report that examined two fatal school bus crashes.
-The report recommended, among other things, that crash avoidance systems and lap-shoulder belts be included on all new large school buses.
+National school transportation industry associations issued both supporting and dissenting responses to a recent National Transportation Safety Board report examining two fatal school bus crashes.
+The report recommended, among other things, crash avoidance systems and lap-shoulder belts on all new large school buses.

 In a Tuesday meeting, the NTSB heard reports from its investigators who studied the fatal November 2016 school bus crashes in Baltimore, Md. and Chattanooga, Tenn.
 Two prominent takeaways involved recommending that all newly constructed school buses over 10,000 pounds GVWR come equipped with crash avoidance systems and lap-shoulder belts, the former to be required by the National Highway Traffic Safety Administration and the latter by individual states.

 The National School Transportation Association, which represents school bus contractors, and the National Association for Pupil Transportation both reaffirmed the strong safety record of the 480,000 school buses that daily transport 25 million students.
 However, they disagreed on the seat belt recommendation.

 “For over 20 years, the NHTSA has declined several times through regulatory actions to federally mandate lap shoulder belts on large school buses, and the NSTA agrees that such decisions are best evaluated at the state and local level where initiatives can be matched with resources,” an NSTA statement released on Wednesday read in part.

 While NAPT has for years agreed that states and school districts are the best equipped to decide if lap-shoulder belt implementation make the most sense, NAPT’s Wednesday statement expressed disappointment in the NTSB’s failure to require NHTSA to explain why it would not mandate seat belts, correct NHTSA’s “conflicting” regulatory record regarding the need for the belts, or provide clear public information on the effectiveness of the belts in school bus rides and evacuations.